sxhya/vclangmps/README.md

 Completion menus are working.
 You can use standard MPS editor commands like Copy/Paste or "Find Usages".
 Press Ctrl+W to select node's parent.

 ===== KNOWN ISSUES =====

- -- Creating new models DOES NOT work at the moment
+ -- Creating new models inside the library solution DOES NOT work at the moment; instead, simply create an empty file using some text editor and then modify it using MPS

  -- Completion menus for class field access operations are not working (currently, you can't type something like "G.M.S.X");